bengele-ptc/codeBeamer-examples/README.md

 Use `gradlew eclipse` to create project configuration for Eclipse.

-Use `gradlew build` to create distribution files that can be installed into the codeBeamer.
+Use `gradlew build` to create distribution files that can be installed into the codeBeamer by extracting to the folder containing the codeBeamer webapp )usually `<codeBeamer Installation>/tomcat/webapps/cb`)

 ## Examples